HazyResearch/bazaar/distribute/README.md

    in total.
 This means you can not launch more than one instance of type Standard_D14 (16 cores) at a time.
 You can submit a request to Microsoft to increase your quota of cores.

+*  In case of errors, make sure you stop running VMs through the Azure management portal or AWS management console.
+You may have to `rm -r .state` to continue using Distribute.